PhosphorLang/PhosphorSpecifications/README.md

+# Phosphor Language Specifications

-# Specifications for the language
+The specifications for the Phosphor programming language.

 TODO: Present a readme.